By Bev Caswell, Zach Pedersen, Larisa Lam

-Principal Beaucage and Johnny Therriault Memorial School teachers, along with OISE partners (Bev Caswell, Zach Pedersen and Larisa Lam), prepared more than 15 tables of engaging math activities, many of which included ways of recognizing and connecting with indigenous knowledges held by the local community.
+Principal Beaucage and Johnny Therriault School teachers, along with OISE partners (Bev Caswell, Zach Pedersen and Larisa Lam), prepared more than 15 tables of engaging math activities, many of which included ways of recognizing and connecting with indigenous knowledges held by the local community.
 For example, Steve St. Jean and his Grade 3/4 students created a grid featuring community landmarks that are important to them.
 They then designed challenges using coding and computational thinking to invite the audience to navigate their way to and from the various sites.

-After we introduced the important historical contributions of the Navaho Code Talkers, Elder Nora Atlookan and Pauline Gagnon came up with the idea to use coding to have students recognize Ojibwe words and syllabics.
+After we introduced the important historical contributions of the Navajo Code Talkers, Elder Nora Atlookan and Pauline Gagnon came up with the idea to use coding to have students recognize Ojibwe words and syllabics.
 Grade 5/6 teacher Melinda Rody strategically created materials to bring the idea to life in her classroom, along with Natasha Davey’s Grade 7/8 students.

 Forging strong links with school and community